AzeezOdekunle/Angie-Berry-Sales-Project/README.md

 - Product that generate the highest income and by how much the organization is looking at identifying the customer that patronize them the most in order for them to encourage them with a gift
 - Which customer generate least income and by how much?
 - Which of the employee spend the least day at angie?
 - What is the organization busiest hour?
 - Which day of the week does the organization sales the most?
 - Which month of the year does the organization makes the most sales?

+Refer to the code [here](https://github.com/Upkay/Angie-Berry-Sales-Project/blob/main/AngieBerry.md.sql)